section-engineering-education/engineering-education/articles/regularization/index.md

 For a better understanding of overfitting, bias and variance, check out my previous [article](/engineering-education/ensemble-bias-var/).

-Overfitting occurs because a model fails to generalize data that contains a lot of irrelevant data points.
-Regularization is an answer to overfitting.
-It is a technique that improves model accuracy as well as prevents loss of important data that is suffered during underfitting.
-Regularization is a type of regression that shrinks coefficient estimates to zero to reduce the capacity of a model.
-It removes extra weights from select features and redistributes the weights evenly.
+Overfitting occurs because a model fails to generalize the data that contains a lot of irrelevant data points.
+Regularization is the answer to overfitting.
+It is a technique that improves model accuracy as well as prevents the loss of important data due to underfitting.

+Regularization is a type of regression that minimizes the coefficient estimates to zero to reduce the capacity of a model.
+It removes extra weights from the selected features and redistributes the weights evenly.
 This means that regularization discourages the learning of both a model of high complexity and flexibility.
 In turn, the risk of overfitting is lowered.

 Let’s use a linear regression equation to explain regularization further.